howhelan/markforgedAPI/README.md

 ## API documentation

-The documentation for this API is located in the /api/doc directory
+The documentation for this API is located in the /api/doc directory.

 ## Running the server

 - To run the server locally, ensure that npm and node are installed.
 Then, from the root directory of the project, run 'npm start' on the command line.
-- To run tests, from the root directory run 'npm test'
+- To run tests, from the root directory run 'npm test'.

 ## Design decisions: